argoproj/argo-cd/docs/user-guide/private-repositories.md

 !!!note
     Ensure your application has at least `Source Repository Reader` permissions for the Google Cloud project.
 This is the minimum requirement.

-You can configure access to your Git repository hosted on Google Cloud Source using the by either using the CLI or the UI.
+You can configure access to your Git repository hosted on Google Cloud Source using the CLI or the UI.

 Using the CLI: